graphql/graphql.github.io/site/community/Community-Resources.md

 - [@graphcool](https://twitter.com/graphcool)
 - [@ScapholdDotIO](https://twitter.com/ScapholdDotIO)

+## DEV Community

+[DEV's GraphQL tag](https://dev.to/t/graphql) is a place to share GraphQL projects, articles and tutorials as well as start discussions and ask for feedback on GraphQL-related topics.
+Developers of all skill-levels are welcome to take part.

 ## IRC

 Chat with GraphQL developers on IRC at the [freenode](https://freenode.net/) server on the #graphql channel.